lightstep/otel-launcher-java/examples/launcher-opentracing/README.md

 # Lightstep Launcher with OpenTracing Shim Example

-This example shows to to configure the Lightstep OTel Launcher along the OpenTracing Shim layer, in order to easily report OTel traces/spans from codebases already instrumented using the OpenTracing API.
+This example shows to to configure the Lightstep OTel Launcher along the OpenTracing Shim layer.

+This use case is intended for codebases already instrumented with OpenTracing and desiring to report traces & spans using the OpenTelemetry SDK.

 ## Configuration